Presented at 9:15am in WB II on Wednesday, November 16, 2016.#4578

 Cognitive/Learning, Deaf/Hard of Hearing, Vision

-Brad Held has been the Accessible Technology Coordinator for the Student Accessibility Services office at University of Central Florida (UCF) for the past three years.
+Brad Held has been the Assistant Director - Accessible Technology for the Student Accessibility Services office at University of Central Florida (UCF) for the past four years.
 He earned his Bachelor’s degree in Applied Biotechnology at the University of Georgia in 2006.
 Prior to arriving at UCF, Brad worked in Assistive Technology for almost ten years: four years in a public school K-12 setting with Gwinnett County Public Schools in Georgia and five years in higher-education at The University of Georgia and The University of South Carolina.
 He is certified in Assistive Technology Applications.
+Aside from helping UCF students received academic supports, Brad also has a learning disability.
+Brad uses his personal experience to aid students in being active participants in the accommodation process.